starburstdata/ih-hackathon-2025/examples/agent_observability/OpenTelemetry-Dynatrace/README.md

-# Amazon Bedrock Agent Observability with OpenTelemetry
+# Amazon Bedrock Agent Observability with OpenTelemetry on Dynatrace

 An OpenTelemetry example to provide observability to AWS Bedrock Agents.